ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 Create a Broadcast Transform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While this is not a filter method, it is directly related to the final project (the capstone project during the training class), so if you have the time, you should implement this to get a better understanding of how the demo works.
+While this is not a filter method, it demonstrates how to publish the results of a processing pipeline for other nodes to use.
+Often, the goal of a processing pipeline is to generate a measurement, location, or some other message for other nodes to use.
+This sub-task broadcasts a TF transform to define the location of the largest box on the table.
+This transform could be used by other nodes to identify the position/orientation of the box for grasping.

 #.
 Change/Insert code

-   Transforms are used to convey relations between two frames of reference or coordinate systems.
-In our demo, the AR tag detection software pipeline broadcasts a transform based on the position and orientation of the AR tag.
-A separate node then listens for that transform in order to identify the position/orientation of the box for grasping.

    Within perception_node.cpp, find section